Star Shaped Flowers that Will Make Your Garden Look Amazing

 There are few things more enjoyable than sitting out on the porch, patio, deck or in your yard during the late spring and summer months and enjoying the riot of color of flowers in your yard or bordering your walkways or home.

-In addition, the sweet scent of these flowers not only beckons you, but also birds and butterflies.
+In addition, the sweet scent of these star like flowers not only beckons you, but also birds and butterflies.

 For those of you who want to add star shaped blooms to your garden, here are some beautiful flowers that look like stars you may want to consider.